erick2014/webpack-performance-optimizations/README.md

 # webpack-performance-optimizations
-Playing with webpack to better understand how can I improve the bundle size
+Playing with webpack to better understand how can I improve the bundle size.gi